sumitsahoo/chainlit-llama-index/README.md

-# Custom chatbot using Chainlit, Llama Index and OpenAI
+# ℹ️ Custom chatbot using Chainlit, Llama Index and OpenAI

 A custom chatbot built in python using Chainlit, Llama Index and OpenAI

-## Prerequisites
+## 📦 Prerequisites

 - Python 3.10 or higher
 - OpenAI API key